Nurse's Office Phone Numbers

 5. The child is generally not feeling well.

-The New York State Education Law requires an annual physical examination for students upon entrance to school (including Kindergarten) and routinely at grades 2, 4, 7 and 10.
+The New York State Education Law requires an annual physical examination for students upon entrance to school (including Pre-K and Kindergarten) and routinely at grades 1, 3, 5, 7, 9 and 11.
 Please note: sports physicals do not fulfill the requirements for mandated grade-entrance physical examinations.

 Under New York State law, the following screenings are performed in school: